nathanejohnson/docker_compose_unifi_mongo/README.md

 docker compose up -d and enjoy!

+Included also is an [acme.sh deploy hook](unifi_deploy.sh) meant to be run on the docker host without requiring the docker container to have network access, and without requiring the docker host to have a jdk / keytool installed.

 ### NOTE: if you're on a raspberry PI, you need to do this in order for ipvlan / macvlan networks to work (assuing ubuntu or likely debian) and reboot: